Cyberlorians/Articles/CA-SISM-Conditional Access Summaries, Insights, Security & Monitoring.md

     }
 }
 ```
-2. **Permissions for Law Analytics Workspace.**
+2. **Configuration for Law Analytics Workspace Ingestion.**

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/cacismlaw.png)

 ## Http API call adjustment.

+1. Configure your endpoint based off what graph environment you are working with.
 Please adjust the logic app http call per the tenant you are working in.
 Commercial & GCC use the same API call, Gov will need to be adjust.

-1. Configure your endpoint based off what graph environment you are working with.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/autocapgetcond.png)